MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Review the security baselines** for [App Service](/security/benchmark/azure/baselines/app-service-security-baseline) to enhance the security posture of your application hosted on an App Service plan.
 >
-> - **Use the latest runtime and libraries** in application.
+> - **Use the latest runtime and libraries** in your application.
 Prior to updating, thoroughly test your application builds to catch issues early and ensure a smooth transition to the new version.
 >
 > - **Create segmentation through isolation boundaries to contain breach**.
 Apply _segmentation of identity_, for example, with role-based access control (RBAC) and apply the principle of least privilege.
 Also create _segmentation at the network level_, for example, place the App Service in in Azure Virtual Network for isolation and define network security groups to filter traffic.
 >